Alfred Blue: Houston Texans

 In the 2016 season, Blue's role in the backfield dipped, but he still produced for the team.
 On Christmas Eve, he had 73 rushing yards and his lone rushing touchdown of the season against the Cincinnati Bengals.
 Overall, he had 100 carries for 420 yards and a rushing touchdown in the 2016 season.
 For the second straight season, the Texans won the AFC South.
 In the Wild Card Round against the Oakland Raiders, he was limited to four rushing yards in the 27–14 victory. in the Divisional Round against the New England Patriots, he had two rushing yards in the 34–16 loss.

 In the 2017 season, Blue's production dropped for the second straight season.
-On Christmas Day, he had 108 rushing yards in the 34–6 loss to the Pittsburgh Steelers.
+On Christmas Day, he had 108 rushing yards in the 34–6 loss to the Steelers.
 Overall, he finished the 2017 season with 262 rushing yards, one rushing touchdown, seven receptions, and 54 receiving yards.

 On April 30, 2018, Blue re-signed with the Texans on a one-year contract.
 Overall, in the 2018 season, he had 499 rushing yards and two rushing touchdowns.
-The Texans returned to the playoffs and faced off against the Indianapolis Colts in the Wild Card Round.
+The Texans returned to the playoffs and faced off against the Colts in the Wild Card Round.
 In the 21–7 loss, he had 19 scrimmage yards.

 Jacksonville Jaguars

-On April 1, 2019, Blue signed with the Jacksonville Jaguars.
+On April 1, 2019, Blue signed with the Jaguars.
 On September 1, he was placed on injured reserve.
 He was released on October 28.